Brooke0223/CS_Dashboard/README.md

 ## Description

 The "Michigan Controlled Substance Dashboard" has been developed as a dynamic Power BI visualization, utilizing data science techniques to analyze and derive meaningful insights into Controlled Substance Prescribing Practices from 2013-2022.
 This initiative capitalizes on extensive and publicly accessible datasets, crafting an immersive visualization tool that fosters an enriched understanding of controlled substance prescription trends within the state of Michigan.
+In total, this project meticulously examines 10 years and more than 2 million data rows, delivering a comprehensive analysis.

 ## Project Objectives